Tanu-N-Prabhu/Python/Machine Learning Interview Prep Questions/Unsupervised Learning Algorithms/Anomaly Detection/README.md

 - `NumPy` – for mathematical operations.
 - `Matplotlib` – for data visualization.
-- (Optional) `scikit-learn` – for dataset generation or comparison.
+- `scikit-learn` – for dataset generation or comparison.

 ---